Updated: 22nd of November, 2019

 Don’t run it every single day.

 This way you’ll prolong the lifetime of the bulb.

-We’re scaling the Wattage because the bigger the tank gets, the more flow is needed to maintain its full capacity under protected from harmful organisms.
+We’re scaling the Wattage because the bigger the tank gets, the more flow is needed to maintain its full capacity under protection from harmful organisms.

 Now on to the product for this section:

-A reliable UV sterilizer that has the right flow + Wattage would be this one (Amazon link for photos and its current price).
+A reliable UV sterilizer that has the right flow + Wattage for a 90-gallon aquarium would be this one (Amazon link for photos and its current price).

 I say “for some reason”, because, at first, it looks cheaply built, but you can actually use it for years to come.

 It has a slightly higher price on it, though I can confirm that’s justified.